 SiGN-BN implements several algorithms for estimating gene networks using Bayesian network model.
 Generally, because a Bayesian network requires huge computational time to learn its structure fitted to given gene expression data, it is not widely used for large-scale gene regulatory network analyses.
 Our research group develops several algorithms to overcome this problem using supercomputers.
 Currently, three algorithms are available depending on the size of gene networks: (a) the greedy hill-climbing (HC) algorithm + bootstrap method applicable to up to 1000 genes, (b) the neighbor node sampling & repeat (NNSR) algorithm applicable to genome-wide (whole genome) gene networks, and (c) parallel optimal structure search (Para-OS) algorithm for estimating the mathematically optimal network structures for small networks consisting of up to 32 genes.

-Currently, SiGN-BN is available for HGC Supercomputer and AICS K computer users.
+Currently, SiGN-BN is available for HGC Supercomputer and AICS K computer and/or its compatible systems.

 SiGN-BN is developed in the ISLiM (Next-generation integrated simulation of living matter) project in RIKEN Computational Science Research Program.
 Computational resources required for the development of SiGN-BN was provided by the HGC Supercomputer System, Human Genome Center, Institute of Medical Science, The University of Tokyo; and RIKEN Supercomputer system RICC.